kuvivek/drivingTheoryInGermany/README.md

 404. Up to which permissible total mass may motor vehicles be parked on specially designated footpaths? __2.8 tonnes__

-405. Before which sign must you maintain a distance of at least 10 m, if it would otherwise be concealed by your vehicle?  --❌IMP
+405. Before which sign must you maintain a distance of at least 10 m, if it would otherwise be concealed by your vehicle?  ---IMP
 ✅ Stop.
 Give way.
-❌No stopping
+❌ No stopping
 ✅ Diagonal cross
 Comment :Important traffic signs such as the St. Andrew's Cross (Also known as St. Andrew Cross )or "Stop.
 Give way." and
 traffic lights must always be visible in good time.
 That's why you shouldn't cover them with the vehicle when stopping.